Marine Conservation Indonesia

 Mission

-To empower communities, scientists, and policymakers through collaborative efforts to protect and restore Indonesia’s marine ecosystems, ensuring their resilience and sustainability for future generations.
+Empowering communities, scientists, and policymakers through collaborative efforts to protect and restore Indonesia’s marine ecosystems, ensuring their resilience and sustainability for future generations.

 Key Activities